Race Around the World

-Race Around the World was an Australian travel documentary and competition series produced by the Australian Broadcasting Corporation in 1997 and 1998.
-The series was brought to the ABC by filmmaker Michael Rubbo, and was based on the Canadian television series Course destination monde (1988–1999).

-Both seasons were hosted by Richard Fidler, a former member of the Doug Anthony All Stars comedy group.
+Race Around the World is an Australian travel documentary and competition series produced by the ABC Television first broadcast in 1997 to 1998.
+The series was brought to the ABC by filmmaker Michael Rubbo, and was based on the Canadian television series La Course destination monde (1988–1999).
+The first two seasons were hosted by Richard Fidler, a former member of the Doug Anthony All Stars comedy group.

+In late 2025, the ABC announced that a new season would be broadcast in 2026, with Endemol Shine Australia producing the series and poteantal contestants being invited to apply for the series.

 Premise

 For each series, eight "racers" were selected from video auditions from the Australian general public.
-The only stipulation for the video auditions was a lead in of ten seconds of black.
+The only stipulation for the video auditions was a lead-in of ten seconds of black.
 John Safran submitted his audition with ten seconds of yellow.
 The successful applicants undertook a brief course in documentary film-making, before deciding on an itinerary for their journey around the world.
 They were then given a digital video camera, and sent to their first destination.

 Over the next 100 days, the racers were required to devise, arrange and film a series of ten four-minute documentary films, as well as a stand-by documentary and five "postcards".
 This gave them ten days to travel to their next destination, film the video, and send it back to the ABC in Sydney with detailed editing instructions.

+Production and broadcast

+The series was brought to the ABC by filmmaker Michael Rubbo, and was based on the Canadian television series La Course destination monde (1988–1999).

-The series was broadcast as a weekly half-hour program, with four films shown per episode.
-Each film was then judged by a panel of three media and film experts including David Caesar, Sarah Macdonald, Tony Squires and Sigrid Thornton, as well as being put to a popular viewer vote.
+It was broadcast as a weekly half-hour program, with four films shown per episode.
+Each film was then judged by a panel of three media and film experts, including David Caesar, Sarah Macdonald, Tony Squires and Sigrid Thornton, as well as being put to a popular viewer vote.
 Points were deducted for late submissions.

+Two seasons were broadcast, both hosted by Richard Fidler, a former member of the Doug Anthony All Stars comedy group.
+The series was directed by John Lander.

+In late 2025, it was announced that a new season of Race Around the World would be broadcast in 2026.